Miracle-Fruit/spark-wordcloud/README.md

 * Queries in SQL are sometimes not so easy
 * Bootstrap elements center -> frontend was annoying
 * Setup with database and JDBC Driver -> link driver by spark-submit and in docker-image
-* Docker setup with all components -> try and error until its works
+* Docker setup with all components -> try and error until it works
 * Spark Jobs depends strongly on systems hardware  e. g.
 4 MB .txt-file  PC ->  11-20sec, laptop -> 2-3min

 You can also view or download the documentation as a [PDF Document](documentation.pdf).

 ## Development

 You can easily develope this application by opening up GitPod (see above) and have the whole environemt up and running.
-Alternatively you can clone the repo and develope locally - simply run the following commands from the roor of the repository:
+Alternatively you can clone the repo and develope locally - simply run the following commands from the root of the repository:

 ```bash
 docker-compose -f webapp/docker-compose.yml up